Algebra-FUN/ShapeALot/README.md

 ## About

-This a simple and easy-to-use web application used to do simple geometry shape drawing.
-This Project originate from our `computer program language practise` course assignment.
+This is a simple and easy-to-use web application used to do simple geometry shape drawing.
+This Project originates from our `computer program language practise` course assignment.

 However, our teacher asked us to code this with `VC++`.
 It is tedious to write too many urgly code in `C++` as `C++` is good at operating performance but it is not a good choice for build GUI application.
 Fortunately,  when a student asked "if he can use other program language such as Python rather than C++", she said "you'd better try with C++ before trying with Python" which tactfully told us that it is ok to use other language.
 So I made this with `javascript`.